Brisbane Water National Park: Features

-Region Description
+Description

-Brisbane Water National Park is described as a ‘living space’ for plant and animal communities in the National Parks Plan of Management.
+Brisbane Water National Park is described as a "living space" for plant and animal communities in the National Parks Plan of Management.
 The park is a sanctuary for plant and animal communities to adapt and migrate in the face of climate change.
-The size and shape of the park should allow adjustment in the Northwest and South for biological adjustment.
-The park is a system of reserves protecting the states significant waterways of the lower Hawkesbury River, Broken Bay, Pittwater, and Brisbane Water.
+The size and shape of the park should allow adjustment in the northwest and wouth for biological adjustment.
+The park is a system of reserves protecting the state's significant waterways of the lower Hawkesbury River, Broken Bay and Brisbane Water.
 The park also protects a range of Aboriginal sites and extends the representation of rock art from the Sydney Basin in the National Park systems.
-The geology is mainly in the Hawksbury series of cross bedded quarts sandstone, conglomerates, and grey and red shales.
+The geology is mainly in the Hawksbury series of cross bedded quartz sandstone, conglomerates, and grey and red shales.